-Stopping beside a two-car smash, I got out and peered at the wreckage.
+I stopped beside a two-car smash, got out, and peered at the wreckage.
 Nothing.
 No bodies or blood.
 Did the survivors manage to walk off unharmed?
 No, that was not possible.
 I stopped beside three more cars before the realization dawned on me.

 There were no people!
 They had all vanished.

 Racing down the freeway, my thoughts churning in turmoil, knowing that I had somehow caused all this.
 I hoped it wasn’t true, hoping for a saner explanation.
 Looking toward the city’s skyscrapers, tendrils of black smoke twisted into a clear sky.
 I clenched my teeth, my mind filled with awful images.

 As I turned off the freeway, I could see more smoke drifting over the suburb and more crashed cars.
 Knuckles white as I gripped the steering wheel, I rounded the corner, seeing an empty street devoid of life.
 Two sparrows fluttered away in alarm as the car screeched to a stop beside my house.

 I ran up the driveway, fumbling for the door key.
 Finally managing to get the door open, I raced toward the kitchen.

 The walls echoed my shouts.
 Checking the rooms—the TV in the lounge was on—I only found empty spaces.
 Breathing heavily, I bit my lip and thought furiously.
 Maybe she had gone to visit someone, knowing I was only kidding myself.

 With a snarl, I dragged out my cell, called up her icon in the contacts list and pressed the ring button.
 After five rings, her modulated contralto answered, instructing me to leave a message.

 Staring at the smartphone in my hand, I allowed it to drop to the floor.
 The back cover snapped off as the cell hit the floorboards.
 Making my way to the kitchen, I turned off the oven and electric hotplate and pushed aside the simmering casserole pot.